The Legendary Henry Stone’s Hidden Treasures

 Henry Stone is noted as one of the handful of individuals that started the independent movement in the music business.
 His involvement was key in bringing the music industry to the world.
 Henry Stone, dubbed the Godfather of Florida & Miami Soul, R&B, Blues, & Dance, has been an instrumental part of the music industry in Miami and throughout the world as both an independent record label owner and distributor.
 Stone found his niche after WW II by selling records from the trunk of his car.

 In the early 1950s he was one of the first to record Ray Charles.
-He found and recorded James Brown as early as 1955.
-Also in 1955 he had his first million selling record with the Charms singing “Hearts of Stone”.
-In the 1960s Stone became the largest independent record distributor in the Southeast, distributing for Atlantic, Warner Bros., Motown, Stax and many more.
+In 1955 he had his first million selling record with Otis Williams and The Charms singing “Hearts of Stone.”
+In the 1960s Stone became the largest independent record distributor in the Southeast, carrying lines such as Atlantic, Warner Bros., Motown, Stax and many more.
 At the time these were all independent record labels.
-Stone started the Miami Music craze in the late 1960s with million sellers from artists like Beginning of the End “Funky Nassau”, Clarence Reid “Nobody But You Babe”, Betty Wright “Clean Up Woman” and others.
+Stone started the Miami Music craze in the late 1960s with million sellers from artists like Beginning of the End “Funky Nassau,” Clarence Reid “Nobody But You Babe,” Betty Wright “Clean Up Woman,” and others.
 Stone’s biggest label, TK Records, was founded in the 1970s and charted over 25 gold and platinum records worldwide.
 He discovered KC & The Sunshine Band and other million sellers including George McCrae, Gwen McCrae, Latimore, Timmy Thomas, Peter Brown and many more.

 Hidden Treasures is a collection of some of the Legendary Henry Stone’s favorite songs from his labels 1950 – 1980.
 Vol. 1.